jshuadvd/hacks-n-notes/configs/vimrc.md

 `:PluginClean` | confirms removal of unused plugins; append `!` to auto-approve removal

 See `:h vundle` for more details or wiki for FAQ

+## Troubleshooting

+1. When copy-pasting this config for the second time, the autopair plugin can insert `"` where there shouldn't be.
+That might comment out code that you need.
+2. Also the long command for the **NERDTREE** might be split by the copy-paste.
+Make sure it is in one single line.